New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Predictions for LFUV ratios in the SM and the NP scenarios

 \subsubsection{SM and NP predictions for \texorpdfstring{$R_{\Lambda^{(0,\,1)}}$}{}}

 In this section, we consider the LFUV ratios $R_{\Lambda^{(0,\,1)}}$.
 SM and NP predictions for the scenarios S1-S6, for the ratios $R_{\Lambda}$, $R_{\Lambda^0}$, and $R_{\Lambda^1}$ are presented in figure~\ref{Fig:RLamda}.
-It is observed that the behaviour of $R_\Lambda$ and $R_{\Lambda^{0}}$ is analogous in the sense that the large-recoil bins having low sensitivity to NP cannot distinguish among the different NP scenarios, the central $q^2$ bins with increased sensitivity to NP scenarios can partially distinguish the NP scenarios (S2 for $R_\Lambda$ and S2, S4, and S5 for $R_{\Lambda^{0}}$), and the low-recoil bins with very small errors in the SM and NP predictions can well distinguish all the NP scenarios.
+It is observed that the behaviour of $R_\Lambda$ and $R_{\Lambda^{0}}$ is analogous in the sense that the large-recoil bins having low sensitivity to NP cannot distinguish among the different NP scenarios, the central $q^2$ bins with increased sensitivity to NP scenarios can partially distinguish the NP scenarios, and the low-recoil bins with distinct and clean SM and NP predictions can well distinguish all the NP scenarios.
 In contrast, for $R_{\Lambda^1}$, most NP scenarios are non-distinguishable by using the central $q^2$ bins, partially distinguishable by using the high-recoil bins and almost fully distinguishable by using the low-recoil bins.
 Therefore, the most remarkable conclusion on $R_{\Lambda^{(0,\,1)}}$ is that it would be most helpful to measure the high $q^2$ bins of $R_{\Lambda^{(0,\,1)}}$ because these bins have very small uncertainties.
 Lastly, similar to $R_{\phi^T}$, $R_{\Lambda^1}$ corresponding to S1 and S6, in central $q^2$ region may exceed 1, which can be an interesting characteristic for these scenarios, although they are not distinguishable from each other.